yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-jdbc-ssl.md

 1. Save and close `pom.xml`.

-1. Create an ssl resource folder.
+1. Create an ssl resource directory.

     ```sh
     $ mkdir -p src/main/resources/ssl
     ```

-1. Copy the `yugabytedb.crt.der` and `yugabytedb.key.pk8` certificates into the folder created in the previous step.
+1. Copy the `yugabytedb.crt.der` and `yugabytedb.key.pk8` certificates into the `ssl` directory created in the previous step.

+## Create the sample Java application with TLS connection

 1. Copy the following Java code to a new file named `src/main/java/com/yugabyte/HelloSqlSslApp.java`: